FortyNorthSecurity/Presentations/grayhatcon2020/README.md

 Requirements: a Windows VM or Host with Windows Defender + other A/V turned off.

 ### Workshop Exercise Files
+There are 6 exercises in this workshop.
+For each exercise, we've supplied a demo PoC file or files for you to use.
+All of these PoCs are publicly available in other repositories (most of them from @SubTee).

 ##### RegSvr32 (Exercise #1)
 - calc.txt